logux/core/protocol.md

 * [`sync`]
 * [`synced`]

-If client received unknown type, it should send `protocol` error and continue communication.
+If client received unknown type, it should send `wrong-format` error and continue communication.

 Protocol design has no client and server roles.
 But in most real cases